Diversity, Equity, and Inclusion

 Coastal Law Title IX Coordinator

-Coastal Law’s Title IX Coordinator is responsible for overseeing the school’s response to Title IX reports and complaints of sexual discrimination and harassment.
+Coastal Law’s Title IX Coordinator is responsible for coordinating the school’s response to Title IX reports and complaints of sexual discrimination and harassment.
 As such, all complaints of sexual discrimination or harassment should be immediately reported to the Title IX Coordinator.

 Support for Victims and Education on Relationships and Sexual Violence